FACTS AND DATES

 The ultimate nightmare of every parent, wherever in the world; your child leaves on a trip abroad and does not return home.
 For us a reality, day and night, ever since October 28th.
 We, her parents, brothers, family and friends, miss her terribly.

-In retrospect, in view of the known facts, this will have played an important role in her sudden disappearance.
+In retrospect, in view of the known facts, this could have played a role in her sudden disappearance.

 It is crucial we find her as soon as possible because, if she is in this condition, she won’t be able to find her own way home.

-As long as we receive no proof to the contrary we maintain our belief she is alive.
-We must continue searching, do everything humanly possible to find our daughter.
+As long as we receive no evidence to the contrary we maintain our belief she is alive.
+We must continue searching, do everything that is humanly possible to find our daughter.
 The insecurity we live with, day in day out, is devastating.
 Doing nothing is not an option.